lofar-astron/factor/doc/source/facetselfcal.rst

 Pipeline Steps
     merge_selfcal_parmdbs
         Merge the dir-dependent solutions into one parmdb so that they can be applied in a single pass.
-An example of the solutions for RS106 is shown in `Merged parmdb fast solutions plot`_ and `Merged parmdb slow solutions plot`_.
+An example of the solutions for RS106 is shown in Figures :num:`merged-parmdb-fast-solutions-plot` and :num:`merged-parmdb-slow-solutions-plot`.

-    .. _`Merged parmdb fast solutions plot`:
+    .. _merged-parmdb-fast-solutions-plot:

     .. figure:: merged_parmdb_fast_plot.png
        :scale: 80 %